Part 6: CONCLUSION

 6-B: What does it Mean to Have a Definite Starting Point for History?

 All the evidence we have seen so far – in the fossils, in the geology of the earth, outer space, population estimates, and our own historical records – points to an Earth that is not billions, not even millions, but only a few thousand years old.
-Admittedly, this is a staggering thought for our minds; we have been so accustomed and conditioned to thinking in terms of long ages of prehistory.
+Admittedly, this is a staggering thought for our minds to grapple with; we have been so accustomed and conditioned to thinking in terms of long ages of prehistory.

 Here is an analogy that may help us to get a better grasp on this: When someone builds a house, it may take a year, which is a short time compared to how long he and his descendants will live in it.
 The natural world also is like a “house” – the environment that the Creator made for us to live in.
-Like our earthly houses, it did not take Him a long time to do it; His building methods and tools were not natural processes (as we usually think), but supernatural.
-So our “house” (the natural environment) was built, and now we live in this beautiful home of planet Earth that He has created.
+Like our earthly houses, it did not take Him a long time to do it; His building methods and tools were not natural processes, but supernatural.
+So our “house” (the natural environment) was built, and now we live in this beautiful home of planet Earth that He created for us.

-But whether you believe the earth is a few thousand years old or millions of years old, what we have learned so far, if nothing else, has pointed to the realization that there had to be a definite starting point to history – not only geologic history, but human history especially.
+Anyway, whether one believes the Earth is a few thousand years old or millions of years old, what we have learned so far, if nothing else, has pointed to the realization that there had to be a definite starting point to history – not only geologic history, but human history especially.
 God created the first man and woman, fully formed.
 (And if God is who He is supposed to be, then that should not be a problem.)
 And from there the course of history began, and that not so long ago.

 We may also conclude now that God, not Nature, is ultimately in control of things: the earth’s geological history, human history, and even your own personal history are all in His hands.
 Of course, there is lots of room for personal choice and preferences, but ultimately, God is the one in control.
 We are not just hapless creatures who accidentally came into being through a mechanical, chance process of evolution and therefore have no purpose in life other than to survive.
 We have the motivation, inspired by the knowledge of our Godly origins, to aim for higher goals… for we are ultimately responsible to the One who created us.

-This awareness of our origins has faded considerably over the last 100 years or so because of (macro)evolutionary speculations.
-According to which we are supposed to have originated in some lost and forgotten age in the dim and distant past by a process that somehow excludes the Almighty from having anything to do with it.
+This awareness of our origins has faded considerably over the last 100 years or so because of (macro)evolutionary speculations – according to which we are supposed to have originated in some lost and forgotten age by a process that somehow excludes the Almighty from bringing into being the living and non-living realms.